 - studies have shown that it could decrease your chance of heart disease, diabetes and even cancer

-– not being able to eat delicious meat – this is the worst part and I can assure you it will get easier as you go along.
-I just kept thinking that it was worth it for the animals (although it depends on your reason) and that there are other delicious, slaughter-free foods to eat.
+- not being able to eat delicious meat – I just kept thinking that it was worth it for the animals (although it depends on your reason) and that there are other delicious, slaughter-free foods to eat

 - getting asked annoying questions – I’ve experienced a lot of annoying questions about being a vegetarian and yes, it’s annoying but it’s also a great opportunity for amazing comebacks!
 (I’m going to create a post on this so stay tuned!)